Webinar materials: Finland advancing its partnerships with the United States in the field of Bioeconomy

 Speakers highlighted that in the future the efficient use of renewable materials will be key.
 Circular economy is a solution to many problems.
 Our natural resources are finite and we need to make sure we are managing them well and allowing benefits to continue to future generations.
 Increasingly we need to focus on how we manage waste and transform waste streams.

-Ward brought up FOR/Maine’s Strategic Investment Attraction Plan for Maine’s Forest Industry, a recent report compiled by Finnish forest consulting company Indufor on market opportunities that provides an outline of where the industry’s markets are internationally and nationally in the US.
+Ward brought up FOR/Maine’s Strategic Investment Attraction Plan for Maine’s Forest IndustryLink to another website., a recent report compiled by Finnish forest consulting company Indufor on market opportunities that provides an outline of where the industry’s markets are internationally and nationally in the US.
 University of Maine has facilities where new innovators, such as foreign companies, can demonstrate and run pilot programs of their technologies.

 University of Maine has many existing relationships with Finnish universities and companies and Ward sees there is a big opportunity to build on these relationships and to take a great leap forward in bio- and circular economy.